CrashTestCharlie/Qidi-X-Smart-3/configs/README.md

 # Sensible Configuration

 The file `./printer.cfg.orig` is the `printer.cfg` that originally shipped with the X-Smart 3.
-It's add here for reference purposes.
+It's added here for reference purposes.

 ## Configuration